 To explain this point, let’s say you wanted to build a new mobile application for your business.
 You’ve shared all your requirements with him and the developer tells you it will cost $20k based on his best estimates to create that mobile app and you go ahead with the agreement.
 After completing 85% of the project, the developer says it’s going to cost another $5k to complete the remainder of it.
 How would you feel in this scenario?
 Would you work with them again?
 Would you refer them to friends?
 Probably not.

-What if you can hire professional designers and developers on pay-as-you-go monthly subscription?
+What if you can hire professional designers and developers on a pay-as-you-go monthly subscription?
 We at Vivirhub, have replaced exploitative hourly fees with easy monthly subscriptions.

-Here are some reasons why monthly pay-as-you-go subscriptions are better than hourly or fixed fee-based pricing model:
+Here are some reasons why monthly pay-as-you-go subscriptions are better than an hourly or fixed fee-based pricing model:

 Choose the process of wisely.